- The email error 550 can happen with any client or account but it's directly linked to the SMTP.

 - Enter your email domain in the text box, and click he MX Lookup button.
 That will then provide IP address details for the email domain entered.

 If the blacklist check highlights that an anti-spam filter has blacklisted the email IP address entered, that’s why you can’t send the messages.
 Try sending the message with an alternative email address if you can.

-4. Enable SMTP Authentication
+3. Enable SMTP authentication

 - Select Outgoing Server on the left of the window.

 - Up next, select an email server, and press the Edit button to open the window that you can see below: